-Perioral dermatitis is a common facial skin problem in adult women.
-It rarely occurs in men.
-It may occasionally affect children.
-Groups of itchy or tender small red papules (bumps) appear most often around the mouth.
-They spare the skin bordering the lips (which then appears pale) but develop on the sides of the chin, then spreading to include upper lip and cheeks.
+Perioral dermatitis is a common facial skin problem in which groups of itchy or tender small red papules (bumps) appear around the mouth.
+The papules spare the skin bordering the lips (which then appears pale) but develop on the sides of the chin, then spreading to include upper lip and cheeks.
 The surrounding skin may be pink, and the skin surface often becomes dry and flaky.

 What is the cause of perioral or periorificial dermatitis?

 The exact cause of perioral dermatitis and/or periorificial dermatitis is not understood.
+It is thought to be a variant of rosacea, which is now known to be due a complex activation of the innate immune system.
 Patients who are susceptible to perioral dermatitis tend to have an oily face, at least in the affected areas.
-The rash is probably induced by:
+The rash may be induced by:

-Recent research suggests perioral dermatitis may be related to proliferating bacteria and/or yeasts in the hair follicles.
+Perioral dermatitis may be related to an imbalance of, or immune reaction to, proliferating bacteria and/or yeasts in the hair follicles.

 Luckily perioral dermatitis responds well to treatment.

-Discontinue applying all face creams including topical steroids, cosmetics and sunscreens.
+- Discontinue applying all face creams including topical steroids, cosmetics and sunscreens (zero therapy).

-Note: when a steroid cream is discontinued, the rash gets worse for a few days before it starts to improve.
-Do not apply face creams in the affected areas in the future, as the rash is very likely to reappear.
+Note: when a steroid cream is discontinued, the rash may get worse for a few days before it starts to improve.
+Minimise face creams in the affected areas, as the rash is very likely to reappear.

 - Wash the face with warm water alone while the rash is present.
-When it has cleared up, use a non-soap bar or liquid cleanser.
+When it has cleared up, use a non-soap bar or liquid cleanser if you wish.

 Perioral dermatitis sometimes recurs when the antibiotics are discontinued, or at a later date.
 The same treatment can be used again.